 If a router is older than five years, it probably can’t handle the demands of today’s users.
 Old routers just don’t have the necessary protocols or max speeds to support online gaming, Zoom sessions, or streaming music and 4K videos.
 Plus, like most things, the quality of routers tends to diminish over time.

 If you know all wires and cables are properly connected, the next step should be to ask the customer about the make, model, and age of their router to verify it can keep up with their demands.

 3. Are there any range extenders on the network?
 Is the customer connected to one?

 Range extenders can be beautiful things.
 As the name suggests, they help extend the WiFi signal from the router to parts of the house that are too far for the router to cover.
 However, extenders on the network can also cause unforeseen connectivity issues, often due to a poor connection between the router and the extender itself.

 If that connection is poor, any devices connected to the range extender will also experience issues.

-Similarly to routers, there are a few red flags to look for when it comes to range extenders, including age, price and specifications.
+Like routers, there are a few red flags to look for when it comes to range extenders, including age, price, and specifications.

 4. Are all devices on the network experiencing connection issues?

-In those cases, the issue probably lies not with their home network but with the device itself.
+In those cases, the issue likely isn’t their home network, but the device itself.
 At this point, the next step would be to determine if any other devices on the network are experiencing similar connection issues.
 If they’re not, then this specific device is most likely the problem.